In this explainer, we will learn how to use the Faraday constant to calculate the mass or volume of substances liberated during electrolysis.

 The time a current flows for is given the symbol .

-This is the relationship between the two is shown below.
+This is the relationship between the three is shown below.

 Equation: Charge Delivered by a Current over Time